|

 Richard Gere’s segments as the earthy, scruffy outlaw hermit are the

 most oblique and so vague in narrative as to be tedious.
+There are rousing musical sequences where the

 audience is allowed to revel in the joy of Dylan’s songcraft all too